iamdtms/iamdtms/README.md

 A Hungarian Information Technology Specialist and Frontend Designer.
 He has a strong background in various aspects of information technology and web design, showcasing his work on platforms like GitHub, CodePen and Medium.
 His skills span across UI/UX design, web development, and IT infrastructure, with expertise in tools like CSS, HTML, JavaScript frameworks and web performance optimizations.
 He is also involved in open-source projects.

+He appears to be actively engaged in both professional IT endeavors and creative projects, maintaining a consistent online presence across multiple platforms.

 ```
 #UI - #Identity, #Typography
 #UX - #Usability, #Accessibility